RodriguesGabriel/energize/README.md

 ## Running ENERGIZE

-- In order to run fast ENERGIZE, you need to run the evodenss module as a script:
+- In order to run fast ENERGIZE, you need to run the energize module as a script:

 ```
 python3 -u -m energize.main \